Definition of Terminal Value DCF

 Hopeful investors are always, curious about knowing the future cash flow of the company.
-But as we know publicly traded organization has an infinite lifetime.
+But as we know publicly-traded organization has an infinite lifetime.
 Hence it is not possible for us to estimate the cash flows forever.
-Therefore for particular growth period we can estimate the cash flows.
+Therefore for a particular growth period, we can estimate the cash flows.
 And for making long term cash flow growth we use a terminal value approach, which is based on some assumptions.

 Terminal Value DCF (Discounted Cash Flow) Approach

 Terminal value is defined as the value of an investment at the end of a specific time period, including a specified rate of interest.
 With terminal value calculation, companies can forecast future cash flows much more easily.

 When calculating terminal value it is important that the formula is based on the assumption that the cash flow of the last projected year will stabilize and it will continue at the same rate forever.

 There are different ways to find out the terminal value of cash flows.
 Most popularly used is the Gordon Growth Model where a company is valued as Perpetuity.

 Gordon Growth Model

 This model assumes that the company will continue its historic business and it generates FCF’s at a steady state.

 In this method, Terminal Value is calculated as: